spdx/spdx-3-model/model/Hardware/Vocabularies/coordinateOrientationType.md

 ## Description

 coordinateorientationType sets the coordinate orientation in a object.
 Enumerations are used to define the coordinate orientation.
+Any coordinate orientation System, that must that orientation must remain in the same order for that class’s `/Hardware/Hardware` element.

 ## Metadata

-- name: processType
+- name: coordinateOrientationType

 ## Entries

-- XYZ FreeForm:  XYZ FreeForm: Any coordinate orientation System, that must that orientation must remain in the same order for that class’s `/Hardware/Hardware` element.
+- XYZ FreeForm:  XYZ FreeForm:
 - LMS: X= Longest, Y=Middle  Z=shortest